thnguyen-grs/thnguyen-grs.github.io/_pages/about.md

 ## Work timeline/News:
 ### 2021
+- May 24<sup>th</sup> - 28<sup>th</sup> 2021: attendee at the [AGU Natural Hazard Alert](https://www.agu.org/Natural-Hazards-Alerts) Workshop.
 - May 2021: poster presentation "Adding Earth Observation-based Virtual Observations to Improve Data Assimilation for Fluvial Flood Forecasting – Example of the Garonne Marmandaise Catchment" has been accepted for [HYDROSPACE-GEOGloWS 2021](https://hydrospace2021.org/) conference in Frascati (Rome) <img alt="It" src="https://upload.wikimedia.org/wikipedia/en/thumb/0/03/Flag_of_Italy.svg/1920px-Flag_of_Italy.svg.png" width="20">.
 - March 2021: co-authored paper "The SCO-FloodDAM Project: New Observing Strategies for Flood Detection, Alert and Rapid Mapping" has been accepted for an oral presentation at [IEEE IGARSS 2021](https://igarss2021.com/) conference in Brussel <img alt="Be" src="https://upload.wikimedia.org/wikipedia/commons/6/65/Flag_of_Belgium.svg" width="20">.
-- March 16<sup>th</sup> - 18<sup>th</sup> 2021: participate in the [Joint IS-ENES3/ESiWACE2 Virtual Workshop on New Opportunities for ML and AI in Weather and Climate Modelling](https://portal.enes.org/community/announcements/events/joint-is-enes3-esiwace2-virtual-workshop-on-new-opportunities-for-ml-and-ai-in-weather-and-climate-modelling)
+- March 16<sup>th</sup> - 18<sup>th</sup> 2021: attendee at the [Joint IS-ENES3/ESiWACE2 Virtual Workshop on New Opportunities for ML and AI in Weather and Climate Modelling](https://portal.enes.org/community/announcements/events/joint-is-enes3-esiwace2-virtual-workshop-on-new-opportunities-for-ml-and-ai-in-weather-and-climate-modelling)
 - March 9<sup>th</sup> - 10<sup>th</sup> 2021: participated in the CERFACS GLOBC (Climate Modeling and Global Change) Seminar.
 - February 12<sup>th</sup> 2021: presented PhD and Postdoc works for FloodDAM partners (CNES, CERFACS, ONERA, CLS).